wizard-31/wizard-31/README.md

 ### Hi there 👋
 ##### I'm Subramanian Venkataraman (aka) Subu
-🎓 - I'm an InfoSec enthusiast, currently pursuing my Masters in CS at NC State specializing in the Security Track.
+🎓 - I'm an Security enthusiast, currently pursuing my Masters in CS at NC State.
 My Interests lie in Software Development, Network Automation and Systems Security.

-💻 - I have over 3.5 years of experience as an Information Security Engineer at Cisco, where my work involved securing Cisco's Labs, Firewalls and Data Centers by reviewing Access Control requests along with developing Automation solutions to increase Policy Compliance for Lab Environments.
+💻 - Recently I completed my summer Internship at VMware as Member of Technical  Staff Intern, where I worked on Network flow visibility module called Theia, which is built on top of Antrea.
+I worked on adding a network flow anomaly detection feature.
+Before starting Grad School, I worked for 3.5 years as an Information Security Engineer at Cisco, where my work involved securing Cisco's Labs, Firewalls and Data Centers by reviewing Access Control requests along with developing Automation solutions to increase Policy Compliance for Lab Environments.

 Technical Skills